Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pandas,Shutterstock

-When you look at the Landseer dog, it might look quite familiar to you.
-That is because the Landseer is almost identical to its much more familiar counterpart, the Newfoundland.
-However, the Landseer is classically black and white, being an independent breed of Canada.
+When you look at the Landseer dog, they might look familiar.
+The Landseer is almost identical to their much more familiar counterpart, the Newfoundland.
+However, the Landseer is classically black and white and is an independent breed from Canada.

 Personality

-Like their Newfoundland cousins, these dogs are incredibly patient, affectionate, and loyal.
+Like their Newfoundland cousins, Landseers are incredibly patient, affectionate, and loyal.
 They will fill your home with lots of love and slobbery kisses!
-If you don’t like an abundance of shed and saliva, this might not be the dog for you.
-However, these can make amazing companions for so many different lifestyles.
+If you don’t like an abundance of loose hair and saliva in your home, this might not be the dog for you.
+However, they make amazing companions for so many different lifestyles.

-The Landseer is typically extremely patient, making them ideal candidates for growing families.
-Even though their size might make them somewhat incompatible with smaller children, they tend to be very aware of their surroundings and are usually very maternal or paternal to children.
+The Landseer is typically patient and ideal for growing families.
+Even though their size might make them somewhat incompatible with smaller children, they tend to be very aware of their surroundings and are usually careful around children.

 Because of their size and inclination for the outdoors, they might not make the best companions for apartments or city living.
-However, this dog will love to roam around the perimeter if you have a suburban lifestyle or many acres in the country.
+However, a Landseer will love to roam around the perimeter if you have a suburban home with a large yard or several acres in the country.

 Exercise Needs

-While the Landseer is large in size, they don’t require an extensive amount of exercise to stay happy and healthy.
-On average, this breed requires 45 to 60 minutes of solid exercise per day.
+While the Landseer is large, they don’t require an extensive amount of exercise to stay happy and healthy.
+On average, they require 45 to 60 minutes of solid exercise per day.

 Landseer Dog Sitting